The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Introduction

 \section{Introduction}

 A common feature of many dating platforms is their \emph{curated} approach, presenting users with a limited subset of profiles rather than granting unrestricted access to all the available ones.
-This strategy, used in platforms such as Bumble, Hinge, Coffee Meets Bagel, and The League, aims to enhance users' experience by promoting more meaningful connections.
-Moreover, limiting daily profile views helps reduce app fatigue and fosters a sense of anticipation and excitement that can translate into user satisfaction and retention.
+This strategy, used in platforms such as Bumble, Hinge, Coffee Meets Bagel, and The League, aims to enhance users' experience by promoting more meaningful connections, reducing app fatigue, and fostering a sense of anticipation and excitement that can translate into user satisfaction.

-Despite their shared motivation, {curated} dating apps often differ in design and functionalities, catering to various preferences and needs.
-One design feature that differs across these platforms is \emph{the sequence of interactions}.
-For instance, the ``Ladies Choice'' model behind Coffee Meets Bagel uses a one-directional approach, whereby men move first by evaluating a set of profiles.
-Then, women are shown only profiles of men who liked them in the first place.
-Bumble follows a similar approach, allowing only women to reach out first.
-Other platforms, such as Hinge and The League, use a two-directional approach, whereby both sides of the market can screen profiles and initiate the path towards a match.

-A second design feature that differentiates some platforms is \emph{the timing of matches}.
-Most platforms employ a sequential design, whereby users in a match may see each other's profiles in different periods and, thus, a match results from them sequentially liking each other.
-This design reduces wasteful displays, as one match member sees the other only conditional on a first like.
-However, some platforms require matches to be non-sequential, i.e., they need both users to see each other in the same period.
-For instance, Once is a unique dating app that provides users with one ``match'' per day; thus, both users often see each other in the same period.
-Other dating apps, such as Bumble and The League, provide video chat or speed-dating services requiring users to see each other simultaneously.